Context: training respiratory patient advocates to shape better healthcare, research, and policy

 For general enquiries about the Academy, contact:

-[1] Including asthma, COPD, lung cancer, bronchiectasis, cystic fibrosis, pulmonary hypertension, idiopathic pulmonary fibrosis, tuberculosis and alpha-1 antitrypsin deficiency.
+[1] Including asthma, COPD, respiratory allergies, lung cancer, bronchiectasis, cystic fibrosis, pulmonary hypertension, idiopathic pulmonary fibrosis, tuberculosis and alpha-1 antitrypsin deficiency.